Piper Aircraft: 1980s and 1990s

 Piper opened its T1000 airline division at the Lakeland, Florida, location in May 1981, with 20 people.
 Employment at both of Piper's Lakeland divisions peaked at 2,200 later that year.
 The Piper PA-42 Cheyenne IV and the Piper T-1020/Piper T-1040 aircraft were manufactured in Lakeland during that time.
 Piper also maintained a fully staffed research and development center in Lakeland, including the "X" shop, which developed the Piper PA-48 Enforcer.
 The airline division provided aircraft for commuter airlines in the United States including Air New Orleans, Desert Sun in Long Beach, Shasta Air and Sun West Airlines, as well as internationally for Vickers for corporate transport use in the United Kingdom, Cameroon's Avia Services and to Piper's distributor in Colombia, Aero Leaver.
 In 1984, Piper changed hands when parent company Bangor Punta was acquired by Lear Siegler which, in turn, was acquired by Forstmann Little in 1986.
 Forstmann Little then sold Piper to M. Stuart Millar in 1987.

 Manufacture of light aircraft was impacted in the mid-1980s when increasing product liability insurance premiums made operation financially difficult for Piper and other American manufacturers of light aircraft.
 In a bid to improve sales, Piper cut prices for its aircraft and the company became unprofitable.
 In 1991 the Lakeland, Florida factory was sold and closed and by July that year the workforce had shrunk to 45; with only $1,000 in available cash remaining, Piper filed for Chapter 11 bankruptcy after a proposed takeover by competing French manufacturer Socata failed over the issue of product liability.
 Production of the flagship Cheyenne 400 ended in February 1993 with only 43 being built since its inception a decade earlier.
-In 1995, the company emerged from Chapter 11 bankruptcy and was renamed The New Piper Aircraft.
+In 1995, the company emerged from Chapter 11 bankruptcy and was renamed New Piper Aircraft.
 As part of the end of bankruptcy protection, the company was sold to Newco Pac Inc., itself owned by Piper's creditors (including major creditor, aircraft engine manufacturer Teledyne Continental Motors) and a Philadelphia-based investment firm.